brokamal/nolimit-ds-test-mohammad-kamal/README.md

 # Rotten Tomatoes Movie Review Sentiment Classifier

 ## About
 This app predicts the sentiment of movie reviews. disitillBERT was fine tuned using Rotten Tomatoes Review dataset.
+It also gives you the closest review in similarty search.
 You can use the deployed version of this [app](https://huggingface.co/spaces/kamalbdg/distillBERT-RT-Review)
 - Model used: [disitillBERT](https://huggingface.co/distilbert/distilbert-base-uncased)
 - Dataset used: [dataset](https://huggingface.co/datasets/cornell-movie-review-data/rotten_tomatoes) , License: MIT
 - Framework and deploy: [Flask + huggingface space](https://huggingface.co/spaces/kamalbdg/distillBERT-RT-Review)